-Our first product, Elelyso® (taliglucerase alfa, except in Brazil where it is marketed as BioManguinhos alfataliglicerase), an ERT for the treatment of patients with Gaucher disease was first approved by the FDA in May 2012 and is now approved for marketing in 23 markets including Brazil, Israel and others.
+Our first product, Elelyso®, an ERT for the treatment of patients with Gaucher disease, was first approved by the FDA in May 2012 and is now approved for marketing in 23 markets including Brazil, Israel and others.

-In addition, we are developing PEGylated uricase, or PRX-115, for the treatment of severe gout, Long Acting (LA) DNase I, or PRX-119, for the treatment of NETs-related diseases, and a number of other technologies and preclinical assets.
+In addition, we are developing PEGylated uricase, or PRX-115, for the treatment of uncontrolled gout, Long Acting (LA) DNase I, or PRX-119, for the treatment of NETs-related diseases, and a number of other technologies and preclinical assets.
+We have completed a phase I First-in-Human clinical trial of PRX-115 and we expect to commence a phase II clinical trial of PRX-115 in the second half of 2025.